sainath-murugan/social_webproject-python_flask/README.md

 Project plato is a python web development project done with flask library, the specification in the flask extension library were used in this project.
-I have used bootstap, css, javascript, fontawesome and some other extension to design frontend and backend is completely developed by python.
+I have used bootstap, css, javascript, fontawesome and some other extension to design frontend and backend is completely developed by python. :point_down:
 Read below to know more

 # Features in this website